|

 batteries (designed, it is claimed, to last as long as the car)

-sharing systems but the outcome is similar.
+different power sharing systems but the outcome is similar.
 Currently the vehicles

 are dearer, for their class, than petrol and diesel cars (even taking